linkedin/eyeglass/README.md

 ## Manually adding modules

-Eyeglass will auto-discover npm installed modules.
+Eyeglass will transitively auto-discover npm installed modules that are listed in your `package.json` files.
+Just using `npm link` is not enough to use modules on your local filesystem.
+If that isn't sufficient, you can use the `eyeglass.modules` config option to specify a path to your npm module or to even declare an eyeglass module for a project that doesn't declare itself to be one.

 To add modules that are not part of the npm ecosystem, you can manually add modules via the eyeglass options:

 ```js
 var sass = require("node-sass");